uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/frontend/README.md

 # Starting the Local Server

-Change directory to the frontend (only if you are currently in the root directory):
+Make sure your working directory is in the frontend root directory.

 ```bash
 cd frontend